Antoineloiseau1/Configs/README.md

 * Install Font manager <pre>$ sudo apt install font-manager

-* To Use Droid Sans Mono fonts download them [here](https://www.fontsquirrel.com/fonts/download/droid-sans) and add tts file to font-manager
+* To Use Droid Sans Mono fonts download them [here](https://www.fontsquirrel.com/fonts/download/droid-sans) and add tts file to font-manager.
+(You can also use your favorit terminal)

 ## How to install